Most marketers: Backlinks are the only thing that matters!

-These links also promote users to continue visiting other sections of your website.
+These links also encourage users to continue visiting other sections of your website.

 Search engine spiders will have an easier time crawling new parts of your site, too.

-External links on the other hand serve as extra resources for readers.
-Ensure that you only link out to relevant and authoritative publications.
+External links, on the other hand, serve as extra resources for readers.
+Ensure that you only link to relevant and authoritative publications.

 Switch up the anchor text you use, as well.
 It shouldn’t always be a keyword or a certain amount of words.

 Did you know that 75% of mobile users are more likely to revisit a mobile-friendly website again?